Systems Theory & Audio Feedback

 | The amplifying feedback cycle under consideration. | The amplifying feedback cycle reinforces itself.
 All amplifying feedback cycles are self-reinforcing. | The amplifying feedback cycle, when unimpeded, eventually exhausts a resource it needs to continue, and pauses, having transformed its system.
 All unconstrained amplifying cycles eventually hit a limit. |

-| Damping feedback cycles | – | A damping feedback cycle may control the considered amplifying cycle and maintain system stability, opposing the deviation of a variable from its target value. |
+| Damping feedback cycles | – | A damping feedback cycle may control the considered amplifying cycle and maintain system stability by opposing the deviation of a variable from its target value. |

-| Other amplifying feedback cycles | Other amplifying cycles can reinforce the considered amplifying cycle, forming a group of mutually reinforcing cycles. | Other amplifying cycles can oppose the considered cycle. |
+| Other amplifying feedback cycles | Other amplifying cycles can reinforce the considered amplifying cycle, forming a group of mutually reinforcing cycles. | Other amplifying cycles can oppose the cycle under consideration. |

 | External events | External events can strengthen the considered amplifying cycle. | External events can disrupt the considered amplifying cycle. |